Tchang27/shobu_rl/documents/training.md

     - 8300v2
         - against 8600 (see above run): 23-2-25
     - Model is steadily improving, but plateauing in recent epochs
-    - Even with `Start from noisy prior, learned value function`
+    - Mostly even with `Start from noisy prior, learned value function`
-    - Try curriculum learning: introduce random positions and play out from there
+        - Lost more positions as white, won less positions as black
+    - These checkpoints are deprecated due to compute/time constraints: given that the other training run `Start from noisy prior, learned value function` had slightly better performance, we opted to continue training from that checkpoint

 ## Bug Fix
 - Positions where there are no valid moves is a loss for the current player
-- Check implemented for training and MCTS
+- Check implemented for remainder of training

 ## `Incorporating random positions in training`
 Epochs 8600 - ?